Fallout 76 Power Armour locations: where to find them

 Kanawha Nuka-Cola Plant

-The last known Power Armour is inside the Kanawha Nuka-Cola plant, which is close to the south-western edge of The Forest.
+The last known Power Armor is inside the Kanawha Nuka-Cola plant, which is close to the south-western edge of The Forest.
 It’s also west of Poseidon Energy Plant WV-06.
 You’ll need a key or the lockpicking skill to access the plant and you’ll find the suit somewhere within.
-More details on where exactly this power armour is in the plant when we find out more.
+More details on where exactly this Power Armor is in the plant when we find out more.

-When you come across a Power Armour Frame, you should take it.
-These are found often next to Power Armour Stations.
+When you come across a Power Armor Frame, you should take it.
+These are found often next to Power Armor Stations.
 Should you come across one, if you transfer armour plates that you are unable to equip into your inventory, you can enter the frame and lock its ownership to you.
 After this, you can exit the frame and put it into your inventory, or allow it to be transferred automatically to your inventory after a short amount of time.
-Power Armour gives you a strength bonus, as well as some resistances to damage and immunity to fall damage.
+Power Armor gives you a strength bonus, as well as some resistances to damage and immunity to fall damage.

 Please log in to reply.